 Understanding the hidden costs of respiratory care

-It’s well known that in regard to respiratory conditions, hidden (or ‘indirect’) costs can equal or exceedthe more easily quantifiable money spent on things like medications or emergency department visits.
+It’s well known that in regard to respiratory conditions, hidden (or ‘indirect’) costs can equal or exceed the more easily quantifiable money spent on things like medications or emergency department visits.

-A 2016 meta-analysis of the overall societal costs associated with COPD internationally found that indirect costs, related to things like lost work and disability, outweighed direct spending in 11 of the 12 countries studied*.
+A 2016 meta-analysis of the overall societal costs associated with COPD internationally found that indirect costs, related to things like lost work and disability, outweighed direct spending in 11 of the 12 countries studied1.
 The issue is arguably worse with asthma, given that the condition affects patients across a broader age range.

-A recent projection of the cost burden of uncontrolled asthma in the United States predicts nearly a trillion dollars will be lost from the economy, with roughly two-thirds of that due to absenteeism from work, school, and other productivity losses*.
+A recent projection of the cost burden of uncontrolled asthma in the United States predicts nearly a trillion dollars will be lost from the economy, with roughly two-thirds of that due to absenteeism from work, school, and other productivity losses2.

 There are many reasons these hidden costs are hard to calculate, to name a few:

-• There’s not enough consistency with diagnostic standards, particularly with asthma.
+- There’s not enough consistency with diagnostic standards, particularly with asthma.

-• More severe asthma cases are more likely to have higher costs.
+- More severe asthma cases are more likely to have higher costs.

-• Cultural and clinical differences affect spending to varying degrees.
+- Cultural and clinical differences affect spending to varying degrees.

 It’s clear that the numbers usually reported as “healthcare spending” have historically represented only the tip of the financial iceberg in healthcare, and that was before the impact of the COVID-19 pandemic.

-The hidden costs of COVID-19
+The hidden costs of COVID-19 #

 Since the spring, most reporting on the pandemic has followed the traditional model of providing hard data:

-• Reports on cumulative deaths,
+- Reports on cumulative deaths,

-• Reports on the number of tests administered,
+- Reports on the number of tests administered,

-• Reports on the percentage of positive rates per 1,000 ad 100,000 people.
+- Reports on the percentage of positive rates per 1,000 ad 100,000 people.

 All of these numbers are important, and they’re grim enough on their own.
 The COVID pandemic has made it increasingly difficult to determine indirect costs

-McKinsey & Company, a global management consulting company based in New York City, recently released a white paper highlighting potential invisible impacts of COVID-19, and its influence on the US healthcare system. *
+McKinsey & Company, a global management consulting company based in New York City, recently released a white paper highlighting potential invisible impacts of COVID-19, and its influence on the US healthcare system.
+3

 The review takes a top-level look at three main concerns facing those caring for the chronic respiratory condition population:

-1. Treatment and proper patient-care deferment and/or cancellation
+- Treatment and proper patient-care deferment and/or cancellation

-2. Behavioral health issues which result from shelter-in-place, and lockdown orders
+- Behavioral health issues which result from shelter-in-place, and lockdown orders

-3. The economical impact of an economic downturn resulting from COVID-19
+- The economical impact of an economic downturn resulting from COVID-19

 These concerns paint a haunting picture of what looms for healthcare over the next few decades and highlight just how important it is for clinicians to proactively engage with patients to stave off the worst.

-Treatment deferment
+Treatment deferment #

 Perhaps the most critical issue of the three is the fact that a large number of people are simply putting off healthcare appointments.

-The Centers for Disease Control and Prevention (CDC) reinforced this finding in a Morbidity and Mortality Weekly Report (MMWR) published in September, estimating that 41% had put off very necessary care, *including a troubling 12% who decided against going in for emergency care because of the risks involved.
+The Centers for Disease Control and Prevention (CDC) reinforced this finding in a Morbidity and Mortality Weekly Report (MMWR) published in September, estimating that 41% had put off very necessary care, 4including a troubling 12% who decided against going in for emergency care because of the risks involved.

 The MMWR also reported the likelihood of putting off care was highest in populations that are well-represented in the respiratory world, including caregivers and, of course, people with underlying (chronic) conditions.